 - Blue Light Escort teams are available to walk students home seven days a week, from dusk to dawn.
 Call 607 255-7373 or pick up a Blue Light Phone.

-- Tompkins & Cortland 2-1-1: a free, confidential 24-hour helpline maintains a comprehensive database of health and human services available to those who live and work in Tompkins County.
+- Tompkins & Cortland 2-1-1: free, confidential 24-hour helpline that maintains a comprehensive database of health and human services available to those who live and work in Tompkins County.

 - Resources that are discounted or free to grad students & link to the Graduate School Emergency Fund.
 Includes some links to discounts outside of Cornell: https://gradschool.cornell.edu/student-experience/student-perks-and-discounts/